DimitriGilbert/LiteChat/README.md

 - **Auto title generation**: The AI will generate a title for your conversation
 - **Conversation export**: Export your conversation to a file
 - **Message regeneration**: When the model falls on its face, you can regenerate the message
+- **Conversation Sync**: Sync conversations with Git repositories for a "poor man" no thrill sync solution.
+- **Prompt Library**: Create, manage, and use reusable prompt templates

 ### 💻 **Power User Features**
+- **Agents**: Create, manage, and use powerful AI agents and their associated tasks.
+- **Tool System**: AI can read/write files, execute Git commands, and more, including tools from MCP servers.
+- **Race**: you can send the same prompt to multiple models at once and see the results
 - **Mermaid Diagrams**: Real-time diagram rendering with full Mermaid.js support
-- **Virtual File System**: Browser-based filesystem with full CRUD operations
-- **Race**: you can send the same prompt to multiple models at once and see the results
-- **Regen with**: regenerate the message with a different model
 - **Response editor**: edit the response after it has been generated to remove the fluff and save on tokens
 - **Rules**: you can add rules to the AI to guide its behavior, **tags** are here to bundle rules together
-- **Prompt Templates & Agents**: Create, manage, and use reusable prompt templates, including powerful AI agents and their associated tasks.
+- **Regenerate with**: regenerate the message with a different model

 ### 🛠️ **Developer-Focused Features**
+- **Code Block Enhancements**: Filepath syntax, individual downloads, ZIP exports
+- **Codeblock editor**: you can edit the codeblock content directly in the browser, and use it in the follow up chats !
+- **Virtual File System**: Browser-based filesystem with full CRUD operations
 - **Git Integration**: Clone, commit, push, pull directly in the browser
-- **Code Block Enhancements**: Filepath syntax, individual downloads, ZIP exports
-- **Tool System**: AI can read/write files, execute Git commands, and more, including tools from MCP servers.
 - **Structured Output**: you can ask the AI to return a structured output, like a JSON, a table, a list, etc. (untested ^^')
+- **Formedible codeblock**: LLMs can use the `formedible` codeblock to create a form to interact with the user in a deterministice maner using the [Formedible](https://github.com/DimitriGilbert/Formedible) library.

+> If you have a 1000 LoC to spare, you can create you own custom Codeblock renderer see [FormedibleBlockRendererModule](src/controls/modules/FormedibleBlockRendererModule.ts) for an example.

 ### 📁 **Project Organization**
 - **Hierarchical Projects**: Organize conversations in nested project structures
 - **Per-Project Settings**: Custom models, prompts, and configurations
 - **Rules & Tags**: Reusable prompt engineering with organization
-- **Conversation Sync**: Link conversations to Git repositories for version control

 ### 🔌 **MCP (Model Context Protocol) Integration**
-- **HTTP MCP Servers**: Connect to external MCP servers via Server-Sent Events
-- **Stdio MCP Servers**: Connect to external MCP servers via Stdio (via [node ./bin/mcp-bridge.js](./bin/mcp-bridge.js))
+- **HTTP and Stdio MCP Servers**: Connect to external MCP servers via HTTP Server-Sent Events, HTTP Stream Transport and Stdio (via [node ./bin/mcp-bridge.js](./bin/mcp-bridge.js))
 - **Automatic Tool Discovery**: Tools from MCP servers are automatically available to the AI
 - **Graceful Error Handling**: Configurable retry logic with exponential backoff
 - **Connection Management**: Real-time status monitoring and manual retry capabilities